On the recognition problem for virtually special cube complexes: -complexes

 \begin{definition} Let $Y$ be a hyperplane embedded in a $\mathcal{VH}$-complex $X$.
 The union of all the open cells intersecting $Y$, together with the closest-point projection map, defines a bundle $\mathring{N}\to Y$ with fibre $(0,1)$, which has a natural completion to an $I$-bundle denoted by $N\to Y$ equipped with a map $\iota:N\to X$ extending the inclusion of $\mathring{N}$ into $X$.
 If $N$ is a trivial bundle then $Y$ is called \emph{non-singular} (or \emph{2-sided}).
 In this case, $N\cong Y\times [0,1]$, and the two maps

 for $t=0,1$, are called the \emph{pushing maps} associated to $Y$.

 The hyperplane $Y$ is called \emph{clean} if the pushing maps $\partial_0,\partial_1$ are both embeddings. \end{definition}

 If every hyperplane is non-singular then the complex $X$ is \emph{non-singular}, and if every hyperplane is clean then the whole complex $X$ is called \emph{clean}.
-In fact, in the case of $\mathcal{VH}$-complexes this condition also suffices to rule out inter-osculation, as demonstrated by the following theorem of Haglund and Wise.
+The following theorem of Haglund and Wise reconciles this terminology with that of virtually special complexes.

 \begin{theorem}\cite[Theorem 5.7]{haglund_special_2008} A $\mathcal{VH}$-complex is virtually special if and only if it is virtually clean. \end{theorem}

 Thus, we may specialize Question \ref{qu: VS decidable} to the case of $\mathcal{VH}$-complexes as follows.